jruels/tf-gcp/labs/tf-provisioner/index.md

-# Terraform Lab 7
+# Terraform - provisioners

 ## Overview
-In this lab you will update `main.tf` to include provisioners.
+In this lab, you will update `main.tf` to include provisioners.

 Provisioners allow you to run shell scripts on the local machine, or remote resources.
 You can also use vendor provisioners from Chef, Puppet, and Salt.